about

 Yael Kanarek’s creative practice centers on the fundamental hypothesis that language and numerals render reality, and that this reality is an entirely subjective singular field.

-Inspired by her own upbringing, Kanarek draws from the multilingual landscape of her childhood in Israel.
-In that piece of land, narrative (both ancient and modern) plays a dramatic role in defining people's lives.
+Kanarek draws from the multilingual landscape of her childhood in Israel, where narrative (both ancient and modern) plays a dramatic role in defining people's lives.
 Ambiguous and contradictory narratives spur heat between people and bond them together.
-Crossing these sensibilities with her observation of the Internet as a network made of language - natural and computer - her most recent projects, the internet art work, Object of Desire, and the series Textwork, engage multiple languages to highlight connection and rejection.
+Crossing these sensibilities with her observation of the Internet as a network made of natural and computer languages, her most recent projects, the internet art work Object of Desire and the series Textworks, engage multiple languages to highlight connection and rejection.

 Kanarek plays with the vocabulary of communication protocols and spots evidence of the body in computer languages.
 In the series Code:Skin, the sculpture Spin_Lock is a soft and flowing banner of linux source code transferred onto organza ribbon floating like a bridal dress.
 In a series of photographs, a dancer dressed in the code is asked to “perform” functions of the software, such as Sleep_Mode and Attached.
 The Internet art work Destruction and Mending approaches the website as a body.